DSBE-Semester-A/DataEngineering/README.md

 7. python app.py
 8. Surf in your browser to http://127.0.0.1:5000/checkhairloss

-Note: the model is not working yet.
+Note: the model is not working yet -> firewall creation

 ## Lab 1: Creating and using VM
 1. Create a VM like INdika did in Lab 1: Part 2.